guydunton/guydunton.github.io/_projects/elm-sprite-editor.md

 layout: default
 title: Elm Sprite Editor
 permalink: /projects/elm-sprite-editor/
-excerpt: A sprite editor for Gameboy games, written for the web using Elm
+excerpt: A sprite editor for Gameboy games, written for the web using Elm.
+Displays the GBZ80 hex codes for a sprite
+img_src: /assets/projects/sprite-editor/gb-sprite-editor.png
+img_alt: Creeper face on the gb sprite editor
 order: 5
 ---